octacoin-project/octacoin/README.md

 http://www.octacoin.org

 Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2014 Octacoin Developers
+Copyright (c) 2011-2015 Octacoin Developers

 What is Octacoin?
 ----------------

 Octacoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
- - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Octacoin client sofware, see http://www.octacoin.org.
+For more information, as well as an immediately useable, binary version of the Octacoin client sofware, see https://www.octacoin.net.

 License
 -------